There are two words that can brighten the day of college students with bills to pay: quick money.

 67. Coach High School Students on Their College Admissions Essays

-Having already been accepted to college, you’re more than welcome to give advice to high school students who are starting their college search journey.
+Having already been accepted to college, you’re more than qualified to give advice to high school students who are starting their college search journey.

 College essays may be one of the most important (and difficult) admissions components to fulfill and students want to ace them to increase their chances of being accepted.
 You can offer to edit their drafts and coach them through the process.